 To capture the image, first set the projector to display the image you want to use.
 Then select User's Logo and follow the instructions on the screen.
-When done, change the Display Background setting to Logo, as described on page 44.
+When done, change the Display Background setting to Logo, as described below.